noowz/brawl-stars-discord-rich-presence/README.md

    ![Brawl Stars Player Tag](https://i.imgur.com/wnNhtJW.gif)

+2. Rename the `.env.example` file into `.env`.
-2. Go to the `config.json` file and replace **YOUR PLAYER TAG** with your Brawl Stars player tag.
+3. Go to the `.env` file and replace **BRAWL_STARS_PLAYER_TAG** with your Brawl Stars player tag.
-3. Go to the [Brawl Stars API Dashboard](https://developer.brawlstars.com) and create an account or log in to your account.
+4. Go to the [Brawl Stars API Dashboard](https://developer.brawlstars.com) and create an account or log in to your account.
-4. Create a [new API key](https://developer.brawlstars.com/#/new-key).
+5. Create a [new API key](https://developer.brawlstars.com/#/new-key).
 You will need to allow your IP Address.
 To find out your IP Address, [click here](https://nordvpn.com/what-is-my-ip).
-5. Go to the `config.json` file and replace **YOUR API KEY** with your API key.
+6. Go to the `.env` file and replace **BRAWL_STARS_API_KEY** with your API key.
-6. Open the Terminal and go to the folder where you saved the files with the `cd` command.
+7. Open the Terminal and go to the folder where you saved the files with the `cd` command.
-7. Install all the required dependencies:
+8. Install all the required dependencies:

    ```cmd
    npm install
    ```

-8. Run the Rich Presence:
+9. Run the Rich Presence:

    ```cmd
    npm run start